lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/README.md

 # Quick-start

-It is suggested to move straight down to **[How-to-use](#How-to-use)**| to get started.
+It is suggested to move straight down to **[How-to-use](#How-to-use)**| to get started.There is a list of steps, which also shows which are optional.
+Each step has its own notebook, which explains the step and provides the code,and shows an example.

-(Attributes and adjustments are included immediately below for ease of reference, but best consulted after using the notebook).
+Attributes and adjustments are included immediately below for ease of reference, but best consulted after using the notebook.

-The user can start from the markdown file (xx) showing and explaining the code, or can work through the notebook directly (xx).
-Some minor detail is hidden in the markdown file, but shown in the notebook.
+To see which steps you want to use first, you can look at the [Interim-results folder](Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/Interim-results/) which shows the results applied to the nuclear example.

-## Attributes
+# Attributes

 - Uses GENSIM library
 - Starts from Text file rather than PDF